-On December 29, 2021, the Company entered into a Multiple Disbursement Term Loan with M&T Bank, which was amended and restated on October 26, 2022, for the original principal amount of \$7.5 million payable in equal monthly principal installments over a 60-month amortization period (the "Term Loan Agreement").
-The maturity date of the Term Loan Agreement is January 17, 2027.
-Interest is payable on the unpaid principal under the Term Loan Agreement at a variable rate per annum based on the Company's Senior Funded Debt/EBITDA Ratio (as defined in the Term Loan Agreement) as of the date of any advance under the Term Loan Agreement as follows: if the Senior Funded Debt/EBITDA ratio is: (i) greater than 2.25, 4.12 percentage point(s) above the Variable Loan Rate (as defined in the agreement); (ii) greater than 1.50 but less than or equal to 2.25, 3.62 percentage points above Variable Loan Rate; or (iii) less than or equal to 1.50, 3.12 percentage points above Variable Loan Rate.
-In all events set forth at subsections (i) through (iii) in the preceding sentence, if SOFR shall at any time be less than 0.25%, one-day SOFR shall be deemed to be 0.00% and the foregoing margins shall be applied to the Variable Loan Rates.
+On December 29, 2021, the Company entered into a Multiple Disbursement Term Loan loan with M&T Bank which was amended and restated on October 26, 2022, for the original principal amount of \$7.5 million \$7.5 million payable in equal monthly principal installments over a 60-month amortization period (the "Term Loan Agreement" "Acquisition Note").
+The maturity date Maturity Date of the Term Loan Agreement Acquisition Note is January 17, 2027.
+Interest is payable on The Acquisition Note was amended effective December 4, 2023 to change the unpaid principal under rate at which interest accrues.
+Effective December 4, 2023 the Term Loan Agreement at a variable interest rate per annum was amended to be based on the Company's Senior Funded Debt/EBITDA Ratio (as defined in the Term Loan Agreement) as of the date of any advance under the Term Loan Agreement as follows: if Acquisition Note.
+If the Senior Funded Debt/EBITDA ratio is: (i) greater than 2.25, 4.12 3.5 percentage point(s) above the applicable Variable Loan Rate (as defined in the agreement); (ii) greater than 1.50 but less than or equal to 2.25, 3.62 3.0 percentage points above the applicable Variable Loan Rate; or (iii) less than or equal to 1.50, 3.12 2.5 percentage points above the applicable Variable Loan Rate.
+In Rate; provided that in all events set forth at subsections (i) through (iii) in the preceding sentence, if SOFR rate shall at any time not be less than 0.25% the recited percentage point margin over 0%, one-day SOFR shall be deemed to be 0.00% and the foregoing margins shall be applied to the Variable Loan Rates.
 All disbursements available under the Term Loan Agreement have been previously made.
 As of October 31, 2023, the outstanding balance and unamortized discount of the Term Loan Agreement was approximately \$4.9 million and \$43 thousand, respectively.
-As of January 31, 2023, the outstanding balance and unamortized discount of the Acquisition Note was approximately \$6.2 million and \$60 thousand, respectively.
-During the three and nine months ended October 31, 2023, the Company incurred interest of approximately \$112 thousand and \$350 thousand for the Acquisition Note, respectively.
+As of January 31, 2023 April 30, 2024, the outstanding balance and unamortized discount of the Acquisition Note was approximately \$6.2 million \$4.2 million and \$60 \$32 thousand, respectively.
+As of January 31, 2024, the outstanding balance and unamortized discount of the Acquisition Note was approximately \$4.6 million and \$38 thousand, respectively.
+During the three months ended April 30, 2024 and nine months ended October 31, 2023, the Company incurred interest of approximately \$112 thousand and \$350 thousand for the Acquisition Note, respectively.
 During the three and nine months ended October 31, 2022, the Company incurred interest of approximately \$114 thousand and \$234 thousand for the Acquisition Note, respectively.

-Note 8 - Concentrations
+Note 87 - Concentrations